Jock90/PlatformGame/README.md

 There are some nice features defining the gfx blocks and the features of the sprite driver, so it would be good to tidy things up here and expand the features.

+[Update 26/03/23]
+While the demo does work in WinUAE and on a real A1200 via the instructions further below, it now also now runs in the Amiga Assembly extension in VS-Code.
+Two additions to the tasks.json args section of vasm are required..."-no-opt" and "-nocase", as below :-

+			"vasm": {
+				"enabled": true,
+				"command": "${config:amiga-assembly.binDir}/vasmm68k_mot",
+				"args": [
+					"-m68000",
+					"-no-opt",
+					"-Fhunk",
+					"-linedebug",
+					"-nocase"
+				]

+The source file contains some labels with multiple case versions, hence "-nocase" is needed, and vasm is optimising by default which is causing issues, hence "-no-opt" is also needed.
+Back in the day, I always wanted a direct 1:1 with assembly to machine code (to help with opcode learning, and debugging).

 The utility will run on real A1200 or inside WinUAE.
 There is a small demo game included.